brainstormforce/header-footer-elementor/readme.txt

 == Frequently Asked Questions ==

 ### 1. What happened to Elementor Header & Footer Builder?
-Ultimate Addons for Elementor - Lite is the successor to **Elementor Header & Footer Builder**.
+Ultimate Addons for Elementor is the successor to **Elementor Header & Footer Builder**.
 This updated plugin offers the same features you love, plus new widgets like Site logo, Site Title, and many more.
-With a modern interface and an enable/disable switch for widgets, UAE Lite delivers better performance, stability, and ease of use.
+With a modern interface and an enable/disable switch for widgets, UAE delivers better performance, stability, and ease of use.

-### 2. Can I use UAE Lite with any theme?
+### 2. Can I use Ultimate Addons for Elementor with any theme?
 Yes!
-UAE Lite works with all WordPress themes.
+UAE works with all WordPress themes.
 If you face compatibility issues, you can manually choose the theme support method.
-Visit UAE Lite > Settings > Theme Support.
+Visit UAE > Settings > Theme Support.
 Select a method to suit your current theme and you are good to go!

 ### 3. Can I disable unused widgets?
 Absolutely.
-UAE Lite allows you to disable widgets you don’t need to optimize performance.
+UAE allows you to disable widgets you don’t need to optimize performance.

-### 4. Do I need to keep both UAE and UAE Lite plugins active for them to work effectively?
+### 4. Do I need to keep both UAE and UAE - Pro plugins active for them to work effectively?
 No, both plugins are completely independent.
 You only need to activate both if you want to use features from each plugin.
 Otherwise, activate only the one that meets your needs.